gguuss/DietyOS/README.md

   * Ramen
 * Gadgets
 * Genealogy / ancestry / genetics / inheritance
+* Jokes - it's really helpful and fun to learn and share jokes with your friends and people you meet
 * Law
 * Martial arts
 * Math
 * Medicine / Nursing
-* Music – especially extremely complex music like Jazz, Tipper, and related bass music
+* Music – especially extremely complex music like Rap, Jazz, Tipper, and related bass music, as well as music that has deep meaningful messages in the lyrics and themes
-* Monowheel / Inmotion
+* Monowheel / Inmotion EUCs
 * Occult
 * Onewheel
 * Painting